alstat/Consultation/Ate-Glairthe/README.md

 5 -0.32776829 -0.32776829
 6 -2.43527207 -2.43527207
 ```
-Now, we only have 6 data points here, but actually there are 100 data points, since the defualt number of iterations `r = 100`.
+Now, we only have 6 data points here, but actually there are 100 data points, since the default number of iterations `r = 100`.
 We only have 6 here since the default `output` parameter of the function is set to `"partial"`.
+If it was set to `"full"`, then all 100 iterations are returned, but for purpose of illustration and for saving some spaces, we only explore the first 6.

-So there seems to be something wrong with the z series because even in the first iteration we have the same z series for unperturbed and perturbed, even though we have set the error for perturbed, which is the `epsilon * yt`.
-And that is where the problem actually, knowing that `epsilon = 10 ^ (-9)`, then if we have `yt =  0.6097608`.
+So there seems to be something wrong with the z series because even in the first iteration we have the same z series for unperturbed and perturbed, that is the -3.41517722 and -3.41517722, respectively.
+Though we have set the error for perturbed, which is the `epsilon * yt`.
+But this is where the problem actually, knowing that `epsilon = 10 ^ (-9)`, then if we have `yt =  0.6097608`.
 Then the perturbed model would be `z + epsilon * yt`, wherein `epsilon * yt = 10^(-9) *  0.6097608 =  6.097608e-10`.
-So the difference between unperturbed and perturbed would be  `6.097608e-10`, that is so small that we forgot to notice it.
+So the difference between unperturbed and perturbed would be  `6.097608e-10`, that is so small that makes it hard to notice.
 That is why in the above output for unperturbed and perturbed model on the first iteration and other iterations the z series are seems to be the same, but there is acutally a very small difference of `10 ^ (-9) * yt`.

 Next we took the statistical inference for the z series, and that is the next list of the output, the ``Statistical inference of z series from iteration``.
 So the statistical inference of z series from the first iteration would be,
 ```{coffee}